luismesas/ATDDTheGameOfCode/ATDDStepByStep.md

 For now that should be ok.
 Now we have a pretty good idea of want we have to do.
 In ATDD we always start by writing the glue code, that is, the step definitions.

-### First step: Given a registrated customer with data
+### First step: Given a registered customer with data

-The first step is asking us to have a registrated customer in the system.
+The first step is asking us to have a registered customer in the system.
 We could archieve that in two ways: adding the customer to the database or by doing a POST to the registration endpoint.
 The first option is usually bad, accessing the data base from the acceptance tests means doing a white box test, which tend to be less maintainable.
 And... did I mention we don't have a database yet?
 For now we are going to do a POST to the registration endpoint.
 ```JavaScript